tiyd-python-2015-08/course-resources/week10/API-Authentication.md

+# API Authentication

 Session-based authentication is intended to work on the same server, and thus not well-suited for APIs.

-Basic authentication _works_, but it means that the front-end needs to store the username and password somewhere, unencrypted.
+Basic authentication _works_, but it means that the front-end needs to store the username and password somewhere.

-Token-based authentication is a compromise - it involves always sending a header with a **token** that the front-end needs to store, but the token is a unique key that is generated when the user logs in, and thus cannot expose the user's password.
+Token-based authentication is a compromise - it involves always sending a header with a **token** that the front-end needs to store, but the token is a unique key that is generated when the user logs in, and thus cannot does not expose the user's password if it becomes compromised.

 It is **imperative** that token-based authentication be used only over HTTPS - if someone intercepts the token, they can effectively masquerade as the logged-in user.

 Django REST Framework offers some shortcuts to make using token-based authentication relatively simple!

+## Back-end

+You don't have to write much code, just add an installed app, add TokenAuthentication to the list of authentication classes, wire up a pre-made view to allow for logging in, and then migrate your database.

 ### settings.py